clelandlab/quick/docs/Tutorials/mercator.md

 0_rep: 0           # Repetition count for this jump.
 ```

-> Note: `goto` is not a real-time jump.
+> Note: `goto` is not a runtime jump.
 It unrolls the loop during Python compilation, generating a linear sequence.

 ### Conditional Pulse